swt30/thesis/chapters/01-introduction/01-introduction.md

 In addition to one-dimensional models, numerical simulations of processes like convection may also be useful for understanding the interiors of planets.
 Here there are very strong links to the geological sciences.
-But it is not necessarily possible to directly apply methods from the earth sciences because many of them depend implicitly on a more detailed knowledge of the Earth than we can achieve for exoplanets---for example, seismological data and gravitational moment measurements.
+But it is not necessarily possible to directly apply methods from the earth sciences because many of them depend on a more detailed knowledge of the Earth than we can achieve for exoplanets---for example, seismological data and gravitational moment measurements.
 An immediate first check on the validity of exoplanetary models does come from applying them to the Earth, however, and the results from this are generally promising, as shown in [@fig:density-profile-PREM-comparison].

 ![